lightlace/cpp-docs.de-de/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parameter

-`Char` Das Zeichen als die Füllzeichen gewünschten.
+*Char* das Zeichen, die das Füllzeichen dienen sollen.

 ### <a name="return-value"></a>Rückgabewert